-4.1 Summary table of the main risks 102 4.2 Risk management and internal control procedures 105 4.3 Management of ESG (environmental, social and governance) and climate change risks 108
+l.1 Summary table of the main risks 98 1.2 Risk management and internal control procedures 102 .3 Management of ESG (environmental, social and governance) and climate change risks 104

 Vitura has carried out a review of the specific risks that could have a material adverse effect on the Company's business, portfolio, financial position, results or ability to meet its objectives.
 The Company incorporates risk management into its operational and decision-making processes.